Get more out of your DevOps with Containers!

 DevOps, Containers, and the Cloud:

 Advisable when you want to save yourself from the hassle of maintaining the infrastructure, and you have many monolithic processes running, and you are not able to or willing to go for microservices.
 In addition, you can leverage virtualization, continuous delivery, and other such features to your advantage.

 On-premise + Cloud:

-This option can provide you with advantages of both on-premise and the cloud.
+This option can provide you with the advantages of both on-premise and the cloud.
 You can deploy an application on containers in the public cloud, with some functions running on on-premise containers.
-This kind of arrangement can give you control over security and access and at the same time you can get the flexibility and cost effectiveness of the cloud especially public.
+This kind of arrangement can give you control over security and access, and at the same time, you can get the flexibility and cost-effectiveness of the cloud, especially for the public.
 Another approach could be to develop and test locally and then deploy in the cloud.

-There are organisations which are adopting the DevOps culture, and containers can help you get more out of your DevOps.
-We have seen the problem associated with DevOps and saw how containers can ease your way through these problems.
-There are aspects which you need to consider while planning your container initiative.
-Choosing the right option for your container hosting and addressing the security and monitoring aspects can be a task but Opcito’s DevOps and Container expertise can solve all the problems associated with hosting and implementation.
-As I have said earlier, DevOps is to set right coordination between your dev and IT ops team.
-And with the help of containers, you can take your DevOps pipeline to next level.
-Plus, you have a number of tools like Docker, Mesos, Kubernetes, CoreOS, Gitflow, Jenkins, and Ansible which can reduce your automation, orchestration and monitoring efforts.
+There are organizations that are adopting the DevOps culture, and containers can help you get more out of your DevOps.
+We have seen the problem associated with DevOps and how containers can ease your way through these problems.
+There are aspects that you need to consider while planning your container initiative.
+Choosing the right option for your container hosting and addressing the security and monitoring aspects can be a task, but Opcito’s DevOps and Container expertise can solve all the problems associated with hosting and implementation.
+As I have said earlier, DevOps is to set the right coordination between your dev and IT ops team.
+And with the help of containers, you can take your DevOps pipeline to the next level.
+Plus, you have a number of tools like Docker, Mesos, Kubernetes, CoreOS, Gitflow, Jenkins, and Ansible, which can reduce your automation, orchestration, and monitoring efforts.
 If we can strike the right chords, we can go from requirements to production code within a matter of time.